kunalkhirwar/nosql-challenge/README.md

 **Part 1: Database and Jupyter Notebook Set Up**

-Used '*NoSQL_setup_starter.ipynb*' for this section of the challenge.
+Used '*NoSQL_setup.ipynb*' for this section of the challenge.

 1. Imported the data provided in the '*establishments.json*' file from the command promt.
 Named the database **uk_food** and the collection **establishments**.
-Copied the text I used to import the data from the command promt to a markdown cell in my notebook.
-2. Within my notebook, imported the libraries I need: PyMongo and Pretty Print (pprint).
+2. Within my notebook, imported the libraries I needed: PyMongo and Pretty Print (pprint).
 3. Created an instance of the Mongo Client.
 4. Confirmed that I created the database and loaded the data properly:
    - Listed the databases I had in MongoDB.
 Confirmed that **uk_food** is listed.